ikizhvatov/jlsca-tutorials/README.md

 Working with any tool starts with the data formats.
 Jlsca natively works with trs format, originally used by Riscure Inspector, and in addition handles other formats.

 * [Daredevil (split binary) format](https://github.com/SideChannelMarvels/Daredevil).
-Jlsca supports reading and writing, and includes a converter to/from trs.
-Examples of conversion are in RHme notebooks below.
+Jlsca natively supports it for both reading and writing, and includes a converter to/from trs.
+Whitebox example notebook below shows how to do conversion.
 * [ChipWhisperer project format](https://wiki.newae.com/File_Formats).
 Examples of how to convert data from CWP to trs are below in RHme2 notebooks.
 In case you would like to export a trs into CWP, here is the noteboook: [trs2cwp.ipynb](trs2cwp.ipynb).

 ## DPA on SW AES implementations